 c) Substantially different from other IEEE 802 LMSC standards.

-The standard is substantially different from all other IEEE 802 standards as it addresses aspects of access networks usually described within a ‘Stage 2’ document.
-Such a kind of document does not exist yet for access networks based on IEEE 802 technologies.
+The standard is substantially different from all other IEEE 802 standards because there is no single recommended practice that combines the aspects of all IEEE 802 access networks.

 d) One unique solution per problem (not two solutions to a problem).